 - 2 teaspoon granulated sugar

 - ¼ teaspoon Kosher salt a little less if using fine salt

 - 6 sticks imitation crab meat roughly shredded

-- ½ cup mozzarella shredded (plus more for sprinkling)
+- ½ cup mozzarella shredded (plus more for topping)

-- Spray the lined aluminum foil with cooking spray then arrange the wonton wrappers on the foil, making sure all of them are not touching.
-Spray the wontons with cooking spray and sprinkle a couple pinches of salt.*If you don't have cooking spray, you can use regular high-smoke point oil like avocado or canola.
+- Spray the lined aluminum foil with cooking spray then arrange the wonton wrappers on the foil, making sure they are not touching.
+Spray the wontons with cooking spray.
+Optional: season the wonton wrappers with a couple pinches of salt.*If you don't have cooking spray, you can use regular high-smoke point oil like avocado or canola.
 Just brush it onto the foil and wrappers.*

-- Bake the wonton chips for about 8 to 10 minutes or until they are all golden brown.
+- Bake the wonton chips for about 7 to 8 minutes or until they are golden brown around the edges.
 Remove from the oven and let cool. *You want to remove the wontons a little before they get to your desired color, as they will continue to brown from residual heat.*